Leptin Resistance: When Fullness Signals Stop Working

 A Medical View of Appetite Dysregulation

-At NuYu Medical, appetite regulation is assessed hormonally, not morally.
-Persistent hunger is treated as a physiological signal requiring investigation.
+At NuYu Medical, appetite regulation is assessed as a hormonal and neurological phenomenon, not a moral failing.
+Persistent hunger is treated as a physiological signal requiring clinical investigation rather than simple restraint.

 Supporting Healthy Satiety Signals

-Adequate sleep improves leptin sensitivity and reduces hunger hormones.
-Managing inflammation supports hormonal communication.
-Balanced meals stabilise blood sugar and appetite rhythms.
+Adequate sleep of 7-9 hours improves leptin sensitivity and reduces compensatory increases in ghrelin.
+Managing inflammation through anti-inflammatory nutrition and stress reduction supports hypothalamic receptor function.
+Balanced meals with adequate protein and fibre stabilise blood sugar and reduce erratic appetite rhythms.

 Care Designed for Hormonal Balance

 NuYu Medical offers in-clinic consultations in Southport and telehealth care Australia-wide.
-Fees are transparent and discussed upfront.
+Fees are transparent and discussed upfront before treatment begins.

-Appointments can be booked online to begin a personalised medical weight loss journey.
+Appointments can be booked online to begin a personalised medical weight loss journey that addresses appetite dysregulation at its physiological source.

 NuYu Medical Weight Loss Program